India–United States Civil Nuclear Agreement: Political opposition in India

 The Indo-US civilian nuclear agreement was met with stiff opposition by some political parties and activists in India.
-Although many mainstream political parties including the Congress(I) supported the deal along with regional parties like Dravida Munnetra Kazhagam and Rashtriya Janata Dal its realization ran into difficulties in the face of stiff political opposition in India.
+Although many mainstream political parties including the Congress supported the deal along with regional parties like Dravida Munnetra Kazhagam and Rashtriya Janata Dal its realization ran into difficulties in the face of stiff political opposition in India.
 Also, in November 2007, former Indian Military chiefs, bureaucrats and scientists drafted a letter to Members of Parliament expressing their support for the deal.
 However, opposition and criticism continued at political levels.
 The Samajwadi Party (SP) which was with the Left Front in opposing the deal changed its stand after discussing with ex-president of India and scientist Dr A. P. J. Abdul Kalam.
 The SP then supported the government and the deal.
 The Indian Government survived a vote of confidence by 275–256 after the Left Front withdrew their support to the government over this dispute.
 Incidentally, results showed ten MPs belonging to the opposing Bharatiya Janata Party (BJP) cross-voting in the favor of the government.